input-output-hk/ouroboros-leios/Logbook.md

     - Full-time work may start next week, depending upon final signatures to the contract
 - Clarifications
     - The `L` parameter is some multiple of the slot length, probably dozens of slots
+    - Is header diffusion a push or pull process?
+	    - The Leios paper differs from Cardano practice.
+	    - The two approaches may be isomorphic.
     - The paper has some ambiguity regarding whether handling equivocations is strictly part of simplified or full Leios
     - IBs might be diffused to neighbors if they nominally valid but the node might nevertheless choose not to vote on them
 - A few concerns about Leios that may need early investigation